ryuukousho/DyMRL/README.md

-# DyMRL: Dynamic Multispace Representation Learning for Event Forecasting in Multimodal Temporal Knowledge Graphs
+# DyMRL: Dynamic Multispace Representation Learning for Multimodal Event Forecasting in Knowledge Graph

 This is the released codes of the anonymous submission to the WWW 2026: